khsthomas/BuildKit/README.md

 ## docker-compose

-Historically, I have been using `docker-compose`do both run and build docker images, both locally and with automation.
+Historically, I have been using `docker-compose` to both run and build docker images, both locally and with automation.

 > `docker-compose` is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.